aztecher/hcpu-rv32i/README.md

 ```

 [`sample`](https://hackage.haskell.org/package/clash-prelude-0.99.3/docs/Clash-Signal-Internal.html#v:sample) function generates infinit list of result of CPU execution, and `addImm` code will loop by jumping same addresss, so you take some length from this.

+You can see the 'fibonacci program' in [src/RV32I/Programs/Fib.hs](./src/RV32I/Programs/Fib.hs) as a more complex example.